TRaSH-Guides/Guides/includes/sqp/1-4k-why.md

     ---

-    BHDStudio does HQ 1080p/2160p Encodes with the following features
+    **BHDStudio releases HQ 1080p/2160p Encodes with the following features:**

     - Streaming optimized (Optimized for PLEX, emby, Jellyfin, and other streaming platforms)
     - [1080p] AC3 Audio (Downmixed Lossless audio track to Dolby Digital 5.1 for optimal compatibility)